Cozonac Recipe (VIDEO)

 How to fix it

-Knead properly and be patient.
 Enriched doughs with eggs and butter take longer to knead, My recipe requires 8-10 minutes of kneading.
 Knead until the dough is smooth, elastic and tacky but not too sticky.
-And most importantly, give the dough enough time to rise.
-Sometimes dough simply just needs more time.

 “Mis en place”

 Translated as “everything in its place” or “put in place” in French, this culinary term refers to preparation and organization of ingredients and equipment before baking or cooking.
-It ensures the entire process is smooth and quicker.
-Especially when trying recipes for the first time, this is a great standard practice to follow.
+I

 Weigh your ingredients

-Enriched dough requires a well-worked network of gluten.
+This sweet dough needs time to develop enough gluten to rise properly.
 In order to achieve that buttery, bakery style rise and taste, do not rush the kneading process.
 Follow the recipe as directed.

 Can I freeze Cozonac?